Engineered stone: Market development

 Italy was the most dominant country in the supply of engineered stone products from the 1980s until the early 2000s, especially in engineered marble.
 The growth of the Chinese economy has changed the market drastically as China now has the most producers and largest overall quantity produced.
 There are estimated to be more than 100 engineered stone suppliers in China alone.
 India also has roughly 40 slab producing units as of December 2012.
 The original companies that operate Breton machines such as the Italian companies, Quarella, Santa Margherita and the Taiwanese company Romastone remain the most recognizable brands for marble.
 The private Spanish company Cosentino brand Silestone and the public Israeli company Caesarstone are the most recognizable brands for quartz, as well as Totem Quartz, an Iranian company which has a huge market in the middle east and Central Asia.
 Gulfstone, an Oman-based company, is the only producer of engineered quartz stone in the GCC.
 China is now probably the largest market for engineered marble due to new construction projects, while engineered quartz is primarily sold in North America and Europe as high end residential kitchen counter tops.

 Health issues

 As with any silica-containing stone, silicosis can result from breathing dust produced when cutting or processing engineered stone made with quartz.
 The risk of inhaling quartz dust can be mitigated by taking appropriate safety precautions.
 Risk of silicosis is high when little or no safety precautions or protective equipment are used.
 This may occur in small shops or in countries where the industry is not regulated or monitored.

 In Australia, a National Dust Diseases Taskforce was established in July 2019.
 In Western Australia, legislation was introduced to support the early detection of silicosis caused by engineered stone.
 Medical practitioners in Western Australia are advised to follow strict guidelines for the health surveillance of at risk workers.

-In February 2023 Australian trade unions have called for banning the importation of engineered stone into Australia.
+In February 2023 Australian trade unions called for banning the importation of engineered stone into Australia.
+In December of the same year, Australia became the first country to announce a ban of engineered stone in response to workers developing silicosis.
+The ban came into effect on 1 July 2024.

+In California, 77 workers at quartz countertop fabrication shops have been diagnosed with silicosis as of July 2023.
+Inspections by safety officials in 2019 and 2020 showed that 72% of these shops were out of compliance with federal silica dust exposure standards.
+The state's Occupational Safety & Health Standards Board approved emergency regulations in December 2023.